 If you want to build applications with Ruby on Rails, your first stop should be Rails Guides.
-Here, you’ll find tons of thorough tutorials, complete with detailed code samples, to get you through every step of the development process.
+Here, you’ll find tons of thorough tutorials and detailed code samples to get you through every step of the development process.

 Ruby in 20 Minutes

 Interested in getting started with Ruby programming and want to learn to code fast?
 If so, look no further than the official Ruby website, which offers a short, 20-minute introduction to the Ruby language.

 Ruby Koans offers edge case Ruby challenges to learn the language, syntax structure, and common functions and libraries.
 To get started, you download the koan coding challenges and you make progress by passing tests.